Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 java barcode command line

-We can see ZXing only returns 8 results, whereas Dynamsoft Barcode Reader returns 18 results.
+ZXing returns 8 results, whereas Dynamsoft Barcode Reader returns 18 results.

-Based on the command-line Java program created above, we can add Swing class to turn the command-line app into a GUI app.
+Based on the command-line Java program, we can add a Swing class to convert it into a GUI app.

 Import the relevant classes: